Northern royal albatross

+There are two species of royal albatross, southern and northern.
 The southern is slightly larger than the northern.
 At sea it can be distinguished from the northern by its white upper wings with black edges and tips, whereas the upper wings of the northern are completely black.

-One bird at Taiaroa known as ‘Grandma’, raised her last chick at the age of 62!
+One bird at Taiaroa known as ‘Grandma’, raised her last chick at the age of 62.

 Toroa have great spiritual significance to many iwi.
 For example Moriori of the Chatham Islands wear plumes (raukura) of hopo (the local name for toroa) to signify their allegiance to the pacifist principles of the chief Nunuku Whenua.
 Taranaki iwi likewise wear toroa feathers to signify loyalty to the Parihaka prophet Te Whiti O Rongomai, a pioneer of non-violent civil disobedience.

-Both birds share incubation duty in spells of two days to three weeks (eight days on average) over a period of about 11 weeks – one of the longest incubation periods of any bird.
+Parents share incubation duty in spells of two days to three weeks (eight days on average) over a period of about 11 weeks – one of the longest incubation periods of any bird.
 After making a hole in the tough shell, chicks take about three to six days to finally emerge from the egg.

 Adolescents return to look for a mate at 3–8 years of age.
 They gather on ridgelines where the male birds display their virility by stretching their wings, throwing their heads up and screaming raucously, while admiring females gather round and take part in elaborate courtship rituals.
 Sound familiar?

+Renowned ocean wanderers, royal albatross travel vast distances from their breeding grounds to feed – as much as 190,000 km a year.
 Royal albatross range throughout the Southern Ocean and are most commonly seen in New Zealand coastal waters during winter.

 In other work, satellite transmitter packages developed by French, British and Australian researchers were used to track the birds’ flight paths.
 Signals were monitored by satellite and the information used to learn more about the birds while at sea.
 One bird travelled 13,000 kilometres during a two-week foraging trip.